romulosas/butlerservice/readme.md

 ## Butler Message App

-<p align="center">A service message application developd for send and receive messaging using Node, Redis and Socket.Io on Laravel Framework</p>
+<p align="center">A service message application developed for send and receive messaging using Node, Redis and Socket.Io on Laravel Framework</p>